nealcaren/CrisisOpportunity/markdown/social_organization.md

 civic, political, and labor groups was solicited.

-[416]{.pagenum}The objectives of the proposed Congress were outlined in a pamphlet by Davis, entitled "Let Us Build A National Negro Congress."^[58.
-Washington, D. C, 1935.]
+[416]{.pagenum}The objectives of the proposed Congress were outlined in a pamphlet by Davis, entitled "Let Us Build A National Negro Congress."^[Washington, D. C, 1935.]
 Attention was called in this publication to the problems confronting Negro domestics, farmers, and laborers.
 Injustices under the N.R.A. were described and the invasion of Ethiopia was cited as "another problem of